 The products available for sale Simply Honey online honey store are sourced from AB’s Honey, renowned beekeepers and packers of exclusively Australian, exceptional quality raw, real and natural Australian honey.

-You may wish to try AB’s Honey Manuka Honey which is the strongest raw honey for sale that we have found on the market.
-At 900+ methylglyoxal, it is a premium quality Australian Manuka Honey offering a range of health benefits.
+AB’s Honey Manuka Honey which is the strongest raw Manuka honey for sale that we have found on the market.
+With a methylglyoxal content of MGO 900+, it is a premium quality Australian Manuka Honey offering a range of health benefits.